sebastian-lapuschkin/lrp_toolbox/README.md

 * update treatment of softmax and target class
 * lrp_aware option for efficient calculation of multiple backward passes
 * custom colormaps in render.py
-* __gpu support__ when installing [cupy](https://github.com/cupy/cupy). this is an optional feature. without the cupy package, the code will execute using numpy.
+* __gpu support__ when installing [cupy](https://github.com/cupy/cupy). this is an optional feature. without the cupy package, the python code will execute using the cpu/numpy.

 ### caffe implementation
 * update the installation config